veydantkatyal/Perish-track/README.md

 Contributing
 ------------

-We welcome contributions to PerishTrack!
 If you'd like to contribute, please fork the repository and submit a pull request.
-We encourage improvements in code, documentation, and features.
+Improvements in code, documentation, and features are appreciated.

 License
 -------